By Jonathan J. Kalmakoff

-The Allan Building at Ward and Baker, McCulloch Block on Baker St and Green Block at Ward St, which housed the company’s business office over its first six years, are going concerns.
+The McCulloch Block on Baker St and Green Block at Ward St, which housed the company’s business office over its first six years, are going concerns.
 The foreman’s dwelling house at 710 Gore St still stands in its original condition.
 The stopping house of Peter Verigin is also in pristine form, although it no longer stands at 509 Falls St, having been moved to 120 Vernon St in May 1931.[clvii]
-The two-story brick warehouse remains a mainstay of the RONA Maglio Building Centre at 29 Government Rd, its exterior wall now an interior wall of the store building.
+The two-story brick warehouse remains a hidden mainstay of the RONA Maglio Building Centre at 29 Government Rd, three of its exterior walls now interior walls of the store building.

-A more pervasive reminder might be the cast-iron coal doors that adorn the exterior of hundreds of Nelson heritage buildings; many if not most of which were served by the Doukhobor fuel business in the Teens and Twenties.
+Perhaps a more pervasive reminder is the cast-iron coal doors that still adorn the exterior of scores of Nelson heritage buildings; many if not most of which were served by the Doukhobor fuel business in the Teens and Twenties.